 Students interested in applying to SMPA who are not already in CCAS must visit the CCAS Advising Office and apply to transfer into CCAS as their primary college.
 Acceptance into SMPA is contingent upon acceptance into CCAS.
 Only students in the Elliot School of International Affairs (ESIA) who wish to double major in ESIA and SMPA are exempt from transferring to CCAS.

-Fall 2022 Admission Deadline: Applications will open on Friday, January 28th and are due Friday, February 25th
+Fall 2024 Admission Deadline: Applications will open Friday, February 3rd and are due Friday, February 24th.